-As a Royal Society Industrial Fellow, I worked in collaboration with INRIX Media.
+As a Royal Society Industrial Fellow, Peter worked in collaboration with INRIX Media.
 This work developed automatic techniques for drawing public transport schematics, sometimes called the metro map layout problem.
 The result was a web service allowing schematic layout tools to be accessed remotely, so potentially helping travellers navigate on public transport systems.

 Try the 3 Circle Venn Diagram Applet which draws approximately area proportional diagrams.
 Implemented by Stirling Chow of the University of Victoria, Canada and myself.
-A version is also hosted at the University of Victoria.

 More accurate diagrams can be drawn with ellipses, see the eulerAPE tool developed by Luana Micallef as part of her PhD studies.